aryagithubrit/Vision_controlled_penplotter/README.md

 This project was presented at a technical fest, where it received:

 1st Prize in Project Presentation
-Alao we could showcase our project for KSUM exhibition This recognition validated the effort put into both the design and implementation.
+Also we could showcase our project for KSUM exhibition This recognition validated the effort put into both the design and implementation.

 ---